 According to survey responses, text messaging cadence is key.
 56% of consumers say they would like to receive texts from businesses once every other week, followed by 29% who say once per week is ideal.
 What’s more, the biggest reason consumers would unsubscribe from a business’s text messages is too many text message alerts.

 As consumer opt-in rates have increased, so have businesses signing up for text messaging services.
-42% of business owners and marketers say they have texted their customers using a text messaging service in the last year, and 57% say they plan to increase their text marketing budget in 2021.
+42% of business owners and marketers say they have texted their customers using a text messaging service in the last year, and 57% say they plan to increase their text marketing budget.

 Of those who use text marketing, the majority (53%) have seen their text message opt-in rates increase in the past year, compared to 48% of business owners and marketers who said the same last year – a 9.6% increase between 2020 and 2021.